 - Produced a showreel/portfolio

 - Improvement of job prospects

-The Apprenticeship programme is part financed by the European Social Fund through the Welsh Government.
+The Apprenticeship programmes are part financed by the European Social Fund through the Welsh Government.

-The Quality Skills Alliance (QSA) is a collaboration of 22 WBL providers who operate in specialised sectors and bring their skills and expertise to Apprenticeship delivery.
+The Quality Skills Alliance (QSA) is a collaboration of 22 Work Based Learning (WBL) providers who operate in specialised sectors and bring their skills and expertise to Apprenticeship delivery.
 Cardiff and Vale College Apprenticeships and the QSA cover a very wide geographical area with provision extending pan-Wales.
 Cardiff and Vale College Apprenticeships and the QSA offer a broad range of programmes and work across 25 different vocational routes.